 This idea is mine in as much as I articulate it and live it, the best I can.
 If you get it, the idea, it is also yours, as much as you live it – this is important, nobody owns an idea, or everybody does.

-And the idea is not exclusive, any man or woman can do it any time anywhere.
-It’s just a matter of that, doing it.
+The idea is not exclusive, any man or woman can do it any time anywhere.
+It’s just a matter of taking the action.

 What is the ‘Problem?